Dual Diagnosis Treatment Great Falls, MT

 Services provided:

-• Outpatient methadone/buprenorphine or naltrexone treatment, residential addiction treatment and long-term rehab
+• IOT, outpatient methadone/buprenorphine or naltrexone treatment and outpatient rehab

 Boyd Andrew Community Services - 73.3 miles from Great Falls, MT

-Boyd Andrew Community Services is a dual-diagnosis treatment center in Helena, MT that offers treatment services for substance use and mental health disorders that include post-traumatic stress disorder as well as avoidant personality disorder.
+Boyd Andrew Community Services is a dual-diagnosis treatment center in Helena, MT that provides treatment services for mental health and substance abuse disorders that include obsessive compulsive disorder as well as antisocial personality disorder.

 Address: 60 South Last Chance Gulch, Helena, MT 59601 in Lewis and Clark County